 Legend has it that Columba visited Oransay on his journey from Ireland; however on climbing the highest hill he could still just see the coast of Ireland so he sailed on and ended up founding the religious community on Iona.
 However, the magnificent priory on Oransay, much of which is still standing to this day, was founded by the Augustinians in the early 14th century.
 It became an important religious centre for Argyll and the islands over the next two hundred years.
 The gravestones and ruins are well preserved and worth a visit.

 Most visitors are attracted to Colonsay for its unspoilt natural beauty and tranquillity.
 The island offers the visitor a wide variety of attractions, including the famous Kiloran Bay that has over a mile of crescent-shaped golden sand that faces the westerly wind where rollers are often big enough for surfing.
-Some reports say that this bay is the favourite beach in the entire world for our present Queen.
 There are miles of unspoilt beaches on the island, waiting for you to discover them; each have their own characteristics and are favoured by much of the wildlife on the island, including otters, seals, wild goats and golden eagles.

 Every Saturday during the season, there is a ceilidh in the island hall near the pier when visitors are very welcome.
 Islanders and visitors are encouraged to contribute to the entertainment.